 Maschmeyer has created a single, versatile, battery cell that can be assembled into modules in the sizes needed; small for use in solar street lights, or very large for powering communities.

-To take the battery idea forward, Gelion Technologies was formed in 2015 as a spin-off from the University of Sydney, but much of the supporting work still happens in the School of Chemistry.
 The technology is now in the commercial prototype phase with demonstration products being released throughout 2019 and with mass-production expected to start in 2020/21.

 An example of how this technology will change things is in the building industry.
 Maschmeyer’s zinc-bromine batteries have fire retardant qualities, which developers are already looking at integrating into the fabric of buildings.
 By connecting them to solar cells on the roof, residential, commercial and industrial buildings would become more energy independent.

 This will take renewables to the next level and revolutionise how we all consume energy.